Touggourt: Geography

 Touggourt lies on the western side of an extensive system of oases which supports palm plantations and other agriculture in an area 50 km from north to south.
 Other towns around the oases are Sidi Slimane and Megarine to north, and Tamacine and Balidat Ameur to the south.
 The system is also associated with more oases further north in El Oued Province including the towns of Djamaa and El M'Ghair.
 Beyond the oases, the land is arid and barren, with extensive sand dunes both to the west and east of the city.

 Climate

 Touggourt has a hot desert climate (Köppen climate classification BWh), with long, extremely hot summers and short, warm winters.
 Average high temperatures are consistently over 40 °C (104 °F) during June, July, August and September and reach a maximum of nearly 45 °C (113 °F) in July.
 Average low temperatures in summer are also very high, above 26 °C (82.4 °F) and routinely above 29 °C (86 °F) in the hottest month.
 Average annual rainfall is around 55 mm (2,16 in) and summers are especially dry.
+On 30 July 2023, a maximum temperature of 50.3 °C was registered in Touggourt.